dtcenter/METplus/docs/Contributors_Guide/user_support.rst

   * Otherwise, leave the discussion unanswered until the next day to allow the user community time to respond.

-* For new discussions that have 0 repsonses and were posted the previous day:
+* For new discussions that have 0 responses and were posted the previous day:

   * Take action.
 See :ref:`actions_new_discussions`.